 Always put fragile items in the middle of your suitcase.
 Wrap them in jumpers, surround them with other clothes, and always put your fragiles in a plastic bag.
 This way they’ll be padded, and should the worst happen, there won’t be pieces of your favourite vase all through your suitcase.

 Do you really need to bring that?
-It’s hard deciding what you need, but sometimes you have to be ruthless.
-If you’re packing up for good, ask yourself, ‘Can I get this back home?.
+It’s hard deciding what you need when packing for a flight, but sometimes you have to be ruthless.
+If you’re packing up for good, ask yourself, ‘Can I get this back home?’
 If not, leave it behind.
-Donate it to charity, give it to a friend, sell it on Gumtree or the University’s noticeboard, and move on.
+Donate it to charity, give it to a friend, sell it on Gumtree or your educational institution’s noticeboard, and move on.

-There are tonnes of websites out there with useful information like this, so if you’re stuck, do a quick internet search for more useful tips.
+There are plenty of websites out there with useful information on packing for a flight, so if you’re stuck, do a quick internet search for more useful tips.